Criminal Proceedings in Scotland, 2021-22

 This bulletin forms part of the Scottish Government series of statistical bulletins on the criminal justice system.
 Statistics are presented on criminal proceedings concluded in Scottish courts and on a range of measures available as alternatives to prosecution, which are issued by the police and by the Crown Office and Procurator Fiscal Service.
-Detailed figures for 2020-21 are presented, along with selected trends for the last ten years.
+Detailed figures for 2021-22 are presented, along with selected trends for the most recent 10 years.

 There is a problem